coffeecookey/question-manager/README.md

 ## Features

 - **Hierarchical Organization**: Topics > Sub-topics > Questions, with full CRUD at every level
-- **Drag and Drop Reordering**: Reorder topics, sub-topics, and questions independently using keyboard or pointer, with vertical axis locking, lightweight drag overlays, and smooth translate transforms
+- **Drag and Drop Reordering**: Reorder topics, sub-topics, and questions independently using keyboard or pointer
 - **Inline Editing**: Double-click any title to rename it in place
 - **Difficulty Badges**: Color-coded labels (Easy, Medium, Hard, Unmarked) on each question
 - **Persistent Storage**: All changes survive page refresh via localStorage

 ### Bonus Features

-- **Global Search**: Debounced search across all topics, sub-topics, and questions with hierarchical filtering (topic match shows all children, question match shows only that row), text highlighting via `<mark>`, match count display, and a no-results empty state
+- **Global Search**: Search across all topics, sub-topics, and questions with text highlighting and match count
-- **Dark Mode**: Light/dark theme toggle with system-aware default, persisted to localStorage, and a flash-free initial load via an inline script
+- **Dark Mode**: Light/dark theme toggle persisted to localStorage
-- **Duplicate Detection**: URL-based duplicate detection using a precomputed index for O(1) lookups on every question row, with detailed location info (Topic > Sub-topic > Title) shown in add/edit forms
-- **List Virtualization**: Sub-topics with 30+ questions use @tanstack/react-virtual to render only visible rows plus a buffer, keeping DOM size constant regardless of data size
+- **Duplicate Detection**: Warns when adding a question with a URL that already exists elsewhere
-- **Pagination**: Configurable topics-per-page (10 or 20) with page navigation controls, hidden during search
+- **Pagination**: Configurable topics-per-page (10 or 20) with page navigation
-- **Progress Tracking**: Dashboard stats (total topics, total questions, solved percentage with progress bar), plus per-sub-topic solved/total counts and progress bars
+- **Progress Tracking**: Dashboard stats (total topics, total questions, solved percentage) and per-sub-topic progress bars
-- **Optimistic Updates**: UI responds instantly; if the API fails, changes roll back automatically with an error toast
 - **Reset to Defaults**: One-click reset restores the original sample data

 ## Tech Stack